 When you choose a doctor for your child, you’re also choosing a partner for keeping your little one’s health, well-being and development on track.

 During your newborn’s early days, you’ll look to their doctor for support while you get the hang of things.
 Plus, thanks to the baby wellness checkup schedule, you’ll be seeing them a lot.
-As your child gets older, you’ll want a trusted resource if your child picks up a nasty cold at school, falls on the playground or sticks a jellybean in a weird place.
+As your child gets older, you’ll want a trusted resource if your child sticks an object up their nose, picks up a nasty cold at school or falls on the playground.

 But what kind of doctor makes the most sense for your child?
 Should all babies see a pediatrician until a certain age, or can a family doctor provide care from the beginning?
 And if you go with a pediatrician, at what age should your child switch to a family doctor or another clinician who specializes in adult health?